Skip to main content

 Face2face meetings throughout the project

 Throughout the project, the partners hold several face2face meetings to discuss the research and findings.
-The picture is from our first meeting at UCN, Denmark, in January 2023.
+See when and where we meet below.

 Funded by the European Union